sgoldenlab/SMART2/docs/installation.md

 ?SMART
 ```

+### Note: if you have already installed an old version of SMART, run the following line of code before installing SMART: "remove.packages("SMART")"

 **Technical considerations and recommendations:**

 1) SMART and wholebrain should be installed on a computer with at least 16 GB of RAM.
 8GB of RAM may be too low and crash R for some of the pipeline processes.